Sicyonia brevirostris: Management

+NOAA Fisheries and the South Atlantic Fishery Management Council manage the brown rock shrimp fishery.
 Brown rock shrimp are occasionally caught in the Gulf of Mexico but not in quantities large enough to warrant specific management measures.

 Status

-According to the 2018 stock assessment, brown rock shrimp is not subject to overfishing.
+According to the 2018 stock assessment, the brown rock shrimp is not subject to overfishing.
 There is currently not enough information to determine the population size, so it is unknown.

 Brown rock shrimp are highly productive.
 Their population size varies naturally from year to year based on environmental conditions.